This is an archived press release

 Q: What about events?

-Large scale public events on our properties currently remain subject to some restrictions and will be assessed on a case-by-case basis.
-This position is under review following the latest government guidance, and alongside other partners and landowners who host events within the Peak District.
+Large scale public events on our properties currently remain subject to assessment on a case-by-case basis.

 If you are planning an event within the Peak District National Park, please take a look at our events guidance above.